Cole-Heng/Swarm_Thesis/README.md

 ### File Using Script

 Instead of writing by hand, `create_file_init.py` can make a basic initialization file with a few provided parameters.
 The script creates a grid of boids by the user providing the x and y coordinate of the top-left corner of the grid, the width and height of the grid in pixels, and the pixel seperation of the boids.
-The number of boids that can fit in the space is calculated and the positions for the Boids is writen to the file.
+The number of boids that can fit in the space is calculated and the positions for the Boids is writen to the file, all with random initial headings.
 A verticle wall of Objects can also be placed by specifying the x-cordinate of the wall.
 The wall will havea pre-generated hole for the Boids to move through.
 Lastly, a the x and y coordinates of a waypoint can be specified to generate one.

 ```bash
 cd ./TESTING